 "Eine so knappe wie konzise Einführung nicht nur in den antisemitischen Denkkosmos des Philosophen, sondern auch in eine sehr spezifische Art antisemitischen Denkens der Zwischenkriegszeit."

-The publication of Martin Heidegger´s "Black Notebooks" has created quite a stir and an extraordinary media response.
-After the "Black Notebooks", reading Heidegger requires to take into consideration a whole new dimension in his writings.
+The publication of Martin Heidegger´s “Black Notebooks” has created quite a stir among scholars and an extraordinary media response.
+After the “Black Notebooks”, containing the first textual evidence of Anti-Semitism in Heidegger´s thinking as they do, reading Heidegger requires to take into consideration a whole new dimension in his writings.
 Yet the philosophical and academic debate about what these texts entail for the evaluation of Heidegger´s philosophy has only just begun.
 It has frequently been noticed that Jewish philosophers met Heidegger´s work with great empathy.
 Was there a special closeness here, an affinity even?
 The "Black Notebooks" show that in a certain phase in the development of Heidegger´s thinking antisemitic ideas besiege the "history of being".
 The "Protocols of the Elders of Zion," the primary source of modern and postmodern anti-Semitism, seem to play an important role in this.
 In his study, Peter Trawny explores the significance this philosophical oath of manifestation has for Heidegger's thinking in its entirety.
+Still, he concludes this book with a thoughtful meditation on how Heidegger´s achievements might still be valued despite the alarming passages in the “Black Notebooks”.
+This book is one of the most important assessments of one of the seminal thinkers of the 20th century.
 This third edition is enhanced by a chapter "Annihilation and Self-Destruction" on the apocalyptic reduction of history in the "Black Notebooks".
 It also includes a chapter on the relationship between Heidegger and Husserl, which had been added for the second edition.

 Preis inkl.
 MwSt., zzgl.
 Versand (portofrei innerhalb Deutschlands)